clearlinux/swupd-client/docs/swupd.1.rst

         Like --picky, but it only removes extra files.
 It omits checking hash values, and for missing files, directories and/or symlinks.

+    - `--bundles`

+      Forces swupd to only repair the (comma separated) list of bundles provided.

+      Examples:

+        - ``--bundles os-core,vi``

+            Repairs only bundles os-core and vi.

 ``search``

     Swupd search functionality is provided by swupd-search binary available